NicoHood/HID/Readme.md

 For Arduino Uno/Mega first install [HoodLoader2](https://github.com/NicoHood/HoodLoader2) on your 16u2 + the needed software files.
 [HoodLoader1](https://github.com/NicoHood/HoodLoader) is only supported for legacy but will get a new use soon!
+For Arduino Micro/Leonardo ignore this step.

 Installation has changed over the time.
 Put all files from *avr/* into *sketchbook/hardware/HID/avr*.
 Make sure you use Arduino IDE 1.5.8 or newer.
-You don't have to modify the original Arduino-Core any more.
+You don't have to modify the original core any more.

 At the moment you have to move the cores/hid folder into your Arduino installation *arduino-1.6.0/hardware/arduino/avr/cores/hid* because of a bug in the IDE.